 Whatever vase you choose, you’ll want to be mindful of the size of the vase opening.
 Be sure the vase opening is wide enough to take out the rooted stalk without damaging the roots.

-No rooting hormone is necessary, just water and time!
-Not every stem will root, but I’ve had success with 80% of mine rooting.
+Not every stem will root, but I’ve had success with 80% of mine rooting!

-Transplanting Rooted Plants To Soil
+Transplanting Rooted Plants Into Soil

 Caring For The ZZ Plant